amateur80lvl/lxcex/README.md

 * [Chapter 6.
 Pipewire](https://github.com/amateur80lvl/lxcex/tree/main/book/ch6-pipewire.md)

+## Experience

+* When installed in `xfce`, `kate` needs some theme.
+I used `breeze-icon-theme`.
+  Plus, `systemsettings`, just in case, zero profit so far.

 ## Quirks

-* Drop-down menus in Kate have significant offset to the right:
-  * fixed after playing with systemsettings, need to reproduce
-  * appear with a significant delay
+* Under Weston, drop-down menus in Kate appear with a significant delay.
-    * sympthoms look like those described in merge request 1123
+  Sympthoms look like those described in merge request 1123
-  * XFCE apps, e.g. Thunar, don't have such quirks. -- because of XWayland?
 * Weston terminal does not honour user's shell from /etc/passwd and uses `sh` if Weston is started by runit, where parent shell is `sh`.
 * When maximizing Chromium, top left position sometimes remains unchanged.
 * Copy-pasting from Kate to Weston terminal drops newlines.
+  This might be a security precaution, but I'd like a dialog then.
+Same as in linuxmint.

 ## TODO